-The not so exciting, but crucial part of the trip.
+The not so exciting but crucial part of the trip.
 Remember to check your insurance policy, including your breakdown cover (fingers crossed this won’t be necessary).
-If you are hiring a car for the trip, you should normally have insurance as part of the package but there’s no harm in confirming this with your car hire company beforehand.
+If you are hiring a car for the trip, you should typically have insurance as part of the package, but there’s no harm in confirming this with your car hire company beforehand.
 Better to be safe than sorry.
-Just in case of a breakdown, LV have created this guide of essential equipment to be prepared for this eventuality.
+Just in case of a breakdown, LV has created this essential equipment guide to be prepared for this eventuality.

-I didn’t think I would mention one of these in 2020, but it might be useful to stick a map in the glovebox.
-Smartphone maps and satnavs are great, but you can never rely on them completely.
+I didn’t think I would mention one of these in 2020, but it might help stick a map in the glovebox.
+Smartphone maps and satnavs are great, but you can never rely on them entirely.

-Another important thing to note, plan your stops.
-Not only does this give you a chance for a toilet stop but also allows you to have a bite to eat, stretch your legs and switch drivers if needed.
+Another essential thing to note, plan your stops.
+Not only does this give you a chance for a toilet stop, but it also allows you to have a bite to eat, stretch your legs and switch drivers if needed.

 The main tip I have for you, have fun!
 Some things may not go exactly to plan, but this is the beauty of a road trip.
 Take everything in your stride and create memories you can happily reflect on in years to come.